 (Source: Volvo Trucks)

-And Volvo even comes up with a list of items that can be re-used or recycled and that makes it easier (for them and recycling centers) to recycle its trucks and this includes the following:-
+And Volvo even comes up with a list of items that can be reused or recycled and that makes it easier (for them and recycling centres) to recycle its trucks and this includes the following:-

 Around 60 per cent is lead and it is melted down and used to produce new batteries.
 Some 30 per cent is sulphuric acid, which is neutralized to produce water.
 The remainder is plastic, which is turned into energy.
 Good batteries can be re-manufactured and sold.

 Can be recycled via smelting.

 All the components are recycled after being taken apart.